wh0/wh0.github.io/_posts/2017-08-30-slf4j-just-work.md

     SLF4J: Defaulting to no-operation (NOP) logger implementation

-Some days are just that.
+Some days are like that.